Piezoelectric speaker

-A piezoelectric buzzer.
-The white ceramic piezoelectric material can be seen fixed to a metal diaphragm.
+This piezoelectric buzzer uses a white ceramic piezoelectric material sandwiched between two metal diaphragms.

-When fixed to a metallic diaphragm and excited with an alternating voltage, the diameter of the disc varies by a small amount, this causes dishing of the diaphragm which gives a much louder sound.
+When fixed to a metallic diaphragm and excited with an alternating voltage, the diameter of the disc varies by a small amount, which causes dishing of the diaphragm and produces a much louder sound.

+This ruggedized signal at a pedestrian crossing incorporates a piezo speaker to produce audible sound, as well as a piezo switch for durability.

-A piezoelectric speaker (also known as a piezo bender due to its mode of operation, and sometimes colloquially called a "piezo", buzzer, crystal loudspeaker or beep speaker) is a loudspeaker that uses the piezoelectric effect for generating sound.
+A piezoelectric speaker (also known as a piezo bender due to its mode of operation, and sometimes colloquially called a "piezo", buzzer, crystal loudspeaker, or beep speaker) is a loudspeaker that uses the piezoelectric effect for generating sound.
 The initial mechanical motion is created by applying a voltage to a piezoelectric material, and this motion is typically converted into audible sound using diaphragms and resonators.
 The prefix piezo- is Greek for 'press' or 'squeeze'.